-The present paper, while building on the same theoretical foundation as this prior work, goes beyond it not only in shifting the level of analysis, but also in spelling out the mechanisms governing the dyadic interaction between teams as a function of the specific configuration of identity foci in a team dyad.
-More specifically, this paper explores the organizational consequences of identity asymmetries in multiteam systems - that is, situations in which interdependent component teams differ in what entity (the more proximal component team or the more distal overarching system) constitutes their primary focus of identification.
-Drawing on social identity and self-categorization theories, we develop theory about the effect of identity asymmetries on inter-team information sharing as an important facet of inter-team coordination (Marks et al., 2001) and inter-team performance, i.e. the achievement of team goals that require interdependent work with other teams.
-We argue that different identity foci result in different motives underlying interaction with other component teams: While a team focus elicits instrumental motives rooted in a desire to enhance team welfare by means of conditional cooperation with other teams, a system focus elicits more benevolent motives rooted in a desire to enhance shared welfare (Biel & Thøgersen, 2007; Chatman & Flynn, 2001; Goette, Huffman, & Meier, 2006; Kerr, 1995).
-We further propose that while either logic can sustain a productive collaborative relationship between two teams when both teams act based on similar motives, identity asymmetries will disrupt inter-team coordination and, as a consequence, inter-team performance.
+The present paper, while building on the same theoretical foundation as this prior work, goes beyond it, not only in shifting the level of analysis, but also in spelling out the mechanisms governing the dyadic interaction between teams as a function of the specific configuration of identity foci in a team dyad.
+More specifically, this paper explores the organizational consequences of "identity asymmetries" in multiteam systems-that is, situations in which interdependent component teams differ in terms of which entity (the more proximal component team or the more distal overarching system) constitutes their primary focus of identification.
+Drawing on social identity and self-categorization theories, we develop theory about the effect of identity asymmetries on interteam information sharing as an important facet of interteam coordination (Marks et al., 2001) and interteam performance (i.e., the achievement of team goals that require interdependent work with other teams).
+We argue that different identity foci result in different motives underlying interaction with other component teams: while a team focus elicits instrumental motives rooted in a desire to enhance team welfare by means of conditional cooperation with other teams, a system focus elicits more benevolent motives rooted in a desire to enhance shared welfare (Biel & Thøgersen, 2007: Chatman & Flynn, 2001; Goette, Huffman, & Meier, 2006; Kerr, 1995).
+We further propose that, while either logic can sustain a productive collaborative relationship between two teams when both teams act based on similar motives, identity asymmetries will disrupt interteam coordination and, as a consequence, interteam performance.
 We test these predictions in a laboratory experiment involving 84 teams (252 team dyads) nested in 21 multiteam systems.
-In a second study, we test the assumptions about the underlying motivational mechanisms, positing that team-focused individuals adopt more instrumental motives toward inter-team interaction.
+In a second study, we test the assumptions about the underlying motivational mechanisms, positing that team-focused individuals adopt more instrumental motives toward interteam interaction.
 Finally, building on our findings, we conduct a simulation study to consider the implications of identity asymmetries for system-level coordination and performance given different compositions of the system in terms of identity foci.

 This study makes several contributions to the literature.
-First, it provides causal evidence for the role of identity asymmetries for inter-team information sharing and performance in multiteam systems.
-Second, by creating a better understanding of how identity asymmetries affect inter-team collaboration and multiteam system functioning, it challenges the often-held assumption of a straightforwardly linear positive relationship between superordinate identification and inter-team processes and system performance.
+First, it provides causal evidence for the role of identity asymmetries for interteam information sharing and performance in multiteam systems.
+Second, by creating a better understanding of how identity asymmetries affect interteam collaboration and multiteam system functioning, it challenges the often-held assumption of a straightforwardly linear positive relationship between superordinate identification and interteam processes and system performance.
 Third and more broadly, the analysis of distinct identity configurations and their effects extends fundamental theory on social identity and intergroup relations, highlighting identity composition as a characteristic that, while having significant implications for multiteam system functioning, has hitherto been largely overlooked.